 Important Note: the combination of Kinect with HTC Vive is supported but will lead to major tracking issues for the HTC Vive because the IR beam from the Kinect will interfere with the IR signals coming from the lighthouses.

-Microsoft Kinect 2 is supported in InstantVR Advanced version 3.0 and higher.
+Microsoft Kinect 2 is supported in InstantVR Advanced and Edge version 3.0 and higher.

 Microsoft Kinect for Windows 2 and Microsoft Kinect One using the applicable adapter are supported.

 Microsoft Kinect 2 requires Microsoft Windows 10 or higher.

 The Kinect for Windows SDK v2 is required for the Microsoft Kinect 2 support.
 It can be downloaded from the Microsoft Download Center.

 Microsoft Kinect support needs to be enabled in Edit Menu->Preferences->InstantVR->Kinect Support.

 The script IVR_Kinect2 should be added to the character’s GameObject.
 Make sure this script is listed higher than any IVR_Traditional or IVR_Animator script.